 - to monitor and track the educational progress and achievement for every child in care of Worcestershire Local Authority via the use of the Personal Education Plan and the PEP process

 - to challenge schools, settings and other professionals where provision is not good or where aspirations are not high enough

-- to promote inclusion and equality of access for all Children Looked After which includes raising attendance and eliminating exclusions
+- to promote inclusion and equality of access for all Children Looked After which includes having robust procedures for all CLA to have swift access to a school placement, raising attendance and reducing exclusion

 Virtual School inspection

 In June 2019 the Virtual School was inspected as part of the Local Authority Children’s Services inspection, the findings are as follows:

 Children and young people make good educational progress in care.
 Those who do not attend school have prompt access to suitable, good-quality registered alternative provision.
 Children’s progress is closely reviewed through personal education plans which have well-written targets, and this is an improvement since the last inspection.
 Urgent action is taken if children are missing from education or if their attendance reduces.